nje14/cs1101s/README.md

 All programs are provided as written
 I do not guarantee that code provided is "correct", though i will make an effort to annotate where necessary
 I am not responsible for any issues arising from using the code as provided
+For NUS students: usage of the code "as is" is subject to NUS SoC Plagarism policy and the NUS Code of Conduct regarding plagarism
+Use at your own risk
 Enquiries welcome (please be patient i am new to github)